 The Doak Walker Award is the only major college football award that requires all candidates to be in good academic standing and on schedule to graduate within one year of other students of the same classification.
 It recognizes the nation's premier running back for his accomplishments on the field, achievement in the classroom and citizenship in the community.
-The 2011 recipient of the Doak Walker Award was Alabama's Trent Richardson.
+Wisconsin's Montee Ball won the 2012 Doak Walker Award.

-To find out the official winners of college football's major awards, tune into "The Home Depot College Football Awards" show live on ESPN at 7:30 p.m.
+To find out the official winners of college football's major awards, tune in to "The Home Depot College Football Awards" show live on ESPN at 7 p.m.
 ET on Dec.
-6. Chris Fowler, Lee Corso, Kirk Herbstreit, Desmond Howard, Tom Rinaldi and Samantha Steele will host the show, which will originate from the Atlantic Dance Hall on Disney's Boardwalk at the Walt Disney World Resort in Lake Buena Vista, Fla.
+12. Chris Fowler, Lee Corso, Kirk Herbstreit, Desmond Howard, Tom Rinaldi and Samantha Ponder will host the show, which will originate from the Atlantic Dance Hall on Disney's Boardwalk at the Walt Disney World Resort in Lake Buena Vista, Fla.

 Ka'Deem Carey: Not that the Arizona junior needed a lot more padding on his résumé for being one of the top running backs in the nation, but Carey notched a 206-yard, four-touchdown performance in a stunning 42-16 upset of Oregon in November, breaking the school record for rushing yards in the process.
 He has rushed for more than 100 yards in every game this season and has four multiple-TD games.
 He has also caught 26 balls, one for a touchdown.